Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Conclusions

 \section{Conclusions}

-We have carried out a cosmological hydrodynamical simulation designed to investigate the evolution of a cosmic minihalo in the aftermath of the formation of the first, Population III star, assuming that the star has a moderate mass and explodes as a moderate-energy Type II-like supernova, consistent with the recent downward revision of Population III star mass estimates \citep{Stacy:10,Stacy:12,Clark:11,Greif:11,Hosokawa:11}.
+We have carried out a cosmological hydrodynamical simulation designed to investigate the evolution of a cosmic minihalo in the aftermath of the formation of the first, Pop III star, assuming that the star has a moderate mass and explodes as a moderate-energy Type II-like supernova, consistent with the recent downward revision of Pop III stellar mass estimates \citep{Stacy:10,Stacy:12a,Clark:11,Greif:11,Greif:12,Hosokawa:11}.
 We analyzed the dynamics of supernova ejecta and gas flow inside the minihalo.
-These can be compared to similar studies involving massive Population III stars exploding as ultra-energetic PISNe.
+These can be compared to similar studies involving massive Pop III stars exploding as ultra-energetic PISNe.
 Our main conclusions are as follows.

 The moderate-mass star and the moderate-energy supernova it produces inflict significantly smaller damage to the host minihalo than that inflicted by a massive star exploding as an ultra-energetic supernova.
 The star only partially photoionizes the host halo.
 The densest gas flowing from the filaments of the cosmic web into the star's parent cloud remains neutral and survives the supernova blastwave.
 This dense gas resumes accretion into the center of the minihalo only $\sim1\,\textrm{Myr}$ after the explosion.
 After $\sim 20\,\textrm{Myr}$, all spherically-averaged baryonic mass coordinates are moving inward and the accretion rate at the center of the halo is $\sim 0.002\,M_\odot\,\textrm{yr}^{-1}$.